aSrki/YARA-Firmware/README.md

   <img src="https://github.com/aSrki/YARA-Firmware/blob/main/images/NUCLEO-F303K8.jpg" width="400"/>
 </p>

-Stepper motor driver used in this project are TMC2209.
+Stepper motor drivers used in this project are TMC2209.
 They were chosen because of their small footprint, "silent driver" technology and easu-of-use.
 They are controled using STEP and DIR pins because of easy of use, although UART communication way of control should be a better solution.
 (Maybe TODO for later?)

 <p align="center">